css-materials/course-site/content/homework/reproducible-research/index.md

 In this course, you have developed a range of skills, ranging from working with Git/GitHub and creating R Markdown documents to processing and visualizing data (see the homepage for the course learning objectives).
 This final homework provides you with an opportunity to showcase and further practice these skills by applying them to a research topic that interests you!

-**GOAL:** For this assignment, formulate a research question that interests you and answer it using code and data.
+**GOAL:** For this assignment, formulate one or more question(s) that interests you and answer them using code and data.
 Your final product should be a report that includes the code used for the analysis, graphs and tables displaying your findings, and your interpretation of the them.

 The following sections provide detailed guidelines to help you complete the assignment successfully... *keep reading to learn more!*